Now scheduling EMDR Intensives!

 When to Seek Help

-If you or someone you know is experiencing symptoms of a dissociative disorder, it is crucial to seek professional help.
-Dissociative disorders often require specialized treatment, including therapy and, in some cases, medication.
+If you or someone you know is experiencing symptoms of a dissociative disorder, it can be life changing to seek professional, affirming help.
+Dissociative disorders often require specialized treatment for full symptom recovery, including therapy and, in some cases, medication.

 Treatment Options